 At Downs Infants we believe that education is about developing the whole child.
 It should enable children to be able to make the very best of their lives; having choice and opportunity in their social and economic situation, contributing to society, and developing a sense of self-worth.
 A good education should be rich in knowledge and in opportunities to apply that knowledge.
 Children’s education should include experiences of our cultural, artistic, sporting and social heritage, and encourage them to contribute to this.

-Each half term we focus on two foundation subjects to develop, and the subject leaders feedback to staff and parents about those subjects in half termly 'round ups'.
+We teach all subjects throughout the year, but each half term we focus on two foundation subjects to develop, and the subject leaders feedback to staff and parents about those subjects in half termly 'round ups'.

 Subject Round Ups